Do you ever struggle to make the perfect cup of French press coffee?

 • Eduardo Alvarez

-Born in Antioquia, Colombia (1992), Eduardo is Coffeescan.com’s Coffee Content Writer.
-A UC Santa Barbara Geography grad with certifications from the Coffee Quality Institute, he’s known for unique coffee recipes and a barista-themed detective novel.
-Preferring the creamy Nitro Cold Brew, his articles blend passion and expertise, captivating coffee enthusiasts.
+Born in Antioquia, Colombia (1992), Eduardo is Coffeescan.com’s content writer specializing in brewing culture.
+A UC Santa Barbara Geography grad with certifications from the Quality Institute, he’s known for unique beverage recipes and a barista-themed detective novel.
+Preferring the creamy Nitro Cold Brew, his articles blend passion and expertise, captivating enthusiasts of the aromatic bean.

 View all posts